chanezon/azure-linux/coreos/cloud-init/README.md

 --custom-data <cloud-init-file.yml>
 ```

 Then for each subsequent VMs you want to add to the cluster, you need to add the --connect option, to connect the new VM to the existing ones in the cloud service, use a different ssh port (typically incrementing by 1 for each machine), and specify a different VM name (typically incrementing a number).
 This should be easy to automate and script.
+You need to create at least 3 VMs in your cluster, this is necessary for the Raft protocol used by etcd.
 ```shell
 azure vm create \
 <cloud-service-name> \